Connect with others who understand.

 • Psychotherapy (talk therapy), like cognitive behavioral therapy (CBT)

-• Family-focused therapy, which offers psychoeducation of bipolar 1 disorder to families
+• Family-focused therapy, which helps loved ones understand bipolar 1 disorder and how to support you

-Below, we describe six types of medications used to treat bipolar 1 disorder and how they work.
+Below, we explain six types of medications commonly used to treat bipolar 1 disorder and how they work.

 1. Lithium

-Lithium (Lithobid, Eskalith) is a chemical element that works well for treating bipolar disorder.
-In fact, it’s used as a first-line treatment based on how effective it has proved in studies.
-Lithium is used as a maintenance treatment to prevent mood episode relapses and has shown to prevent suicide attempts.
+Lithium is a naturally occurring element and one of the most effective treatments for bipolar 1 disorder.
+In fact, it’s used as a first-line treatment based on how effective it’s been shown to be in studies.
+Lithium is used as a maintenance treatment to prevent mood episode relapses and has been shown to prevent suicide attempts.

 Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988.

-When taking lithium, you’ll need regular blood tests to check your kidney and thyroid function.
-This is because higher doses of lithium can become harmful.
+If you take lithium, you’ll need regular blood tests to check your kidney and thyroid function, since high levels of lithium in the body can be harmful.

 Examples of lithium side effects include: